The long, winding road to

 KEVIN BYRNE

-Road trips; childhood memories; ghosts of past, present, future; the passing of time; the pandemic… these all serve as the foundation for this collection of stories of love and loss as they weave with the magic of the music to enchant, and it is the simple things in life that elevate, sustain, and invite you to get a little deeper.
+Road trips; childhood memories; ghosts of past, present, future; the passing of time; the pandemic… these all serve as the foundation for this collection of stories of love and loss as they weave with the magic of the music to enchant, and it is the simple things in life that elevate and sustain as explored in Elevating.
+The invitation as the Covid lockdown opens up, and a new and changed life speeds up again, is to Get a Little Deeper.

-In This Small Town, Cynthia takes you to the Ozarks where she was lucky enough to spend a lot of time as a kid, and vividly remembers hearing and seeing a huge tornado as it passed by!
-Moments like that are a reminder that life is a miracle and, in the end, we are all just passing through, a stormy day, a cloud, a sky of blue.
+In This Small Town, Cynthia takes you back to the Ozark Mountains where she spent a lot of time at her grandfather’s house as a kid, and vividly remembers hearing and seeing a huge tornado as it passed by!
+Moments like that are a reminder that life is a miracle and "in the end, we're all just passing through, a stormy day, a cloud, a sky of blue."

-Cynthia has lived in Chicago, IL. more years than not, but in many ways still thinks of Arkansas as home.
+Cynthia has lived in Chicago, IL. more years than not, and lived in New Orleans, California, Nevada, and Idaho, but in many ways still thinks of Arkansas as home.
 Flowers and Bones celebrates her musical foundation there, where her brother taught her a few guitar chords and left a guitar behind for her to play as he went to serve in the army.
-The rich musical history of Arkansas is personal and much more, and the stories of Highway 67 continue to intrigue.
+The rich musical history of Arkansas is personal and much more, and the stories of Highway 67 continue to intrigue those who have traveled down that way.

 Cynthia wrote this collection of songs between 2014 and 2024.